GovTechSG/adex-ug/FAQs/Account.md

 Follow the steps here: [Getting Started](/User%20Guide/Getting%20Started)

 For first sign up within your organization, you role will be a Publisher.
-If you want to upgrade your account as Administrator role, send an email to ADEX Support Team through <sense@tech.gov.sg>.
+If you want to upgrade your account as Administrator role, send an email to ADEX Support Team through this link https://go.gov.sg/adexsupport.

 ## What is the use of TechPass for ADEX?

 TechPass is an Identity & Access Management Solution that provides secure access to Singapore Government Tech Stack (SGTS) Services.
 For ADEX, TechPass offers several benefits to government agency users, including: